MCT-master/mct-master.github.io/_posts/2019-02-22-The-Magic-Piano.md

       }
     }

 Here you can also see how we are running the TriggerMelody-function on each piano key press (144 means “on”, 128 means “off”), and running removeColor on key release, which is a function we made to toggle the color off.
-We had a problem with our TriggerMelody-function being triggered by multiple simultaneous key presses, but we later removed this by adding a boolean called “weLikeItMono”.
+We had a problem with our TriggerMelody-function being triggered by multiple simultaneous key presses, but we later removed this by adding a Boolean called “weLikeItMono”.
 Then a note-off message has to be registered before another note-on message arrives.

 ### Killing Bugs

 As you can see below, there had to be done some changes to make the playback-function better.
 We chose to use a scheduler method from the Tone.js library, called “Transport”.
-This abstracts away audio context time, and makes it possible for us to always start at 0.
+This abstracts away audio context time and makes it possible for us to always start at 0.
 “Tone.Transport.scheduleOnce(play, noteStart[i])” triggers the function “play” on each value of “noteStart[i]”.
 This made the melodies play back correctly...most of the time.
 There is a bug somewhere, sometimes making the notes play in the wrong order.
 If you refresh the website and try again, it is gone.
 We don’t know why, but that will be continued research.
 It at least works most of the time!

     // function PlayMelody MIDINotes, noteNames, noteDurations, noteStart){
     var currentNoteIndex2 = 0;  // Start from 0 each time PlayMelody is called